marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       alt_link_3_title: LSE CentrePiece
       alt_link_4_title: Wall Street Journal
       alt_link_5_title: World Bank Development Impact Blog
+    description: >-
-    description: This paper analyzes the consequences of the change in the presentation mode of economics seminars triggered by the COVID-19 pandemic.
+      This paper analyzes the consequences of the change in the presentation mode of

+      economics seminars triggered by the COVID-19 pandemic.
 The composition of seminar speakers changed significantly.
-The leading economists gained shares.
-The share of seminars held by women also increased.
-The geography of knowledge dissemination shifted significantly as the distance between host and speaker institutions increased on average by 32 percent.
-The growing inequality in presentations among speakers is correlated with an increase in inequality in terms of citations.
-The results imply that virtual presentations instead of traveling can decrease gender-specific inequality and increase inequality by productivity in the profession.
+The share of seminars held by women increased.

+      The leading economists in terms of recent output and top young top economists also

+      gained shares.
+The geography of knowledge dissemination shifted significantly as

+      the distance between host and speaker institutions increased on average by 32 percent.

+      The growing inequality in presentations among speakers is correlated with an

+      increase in inequality in terms of citations.
+The results imply that virtual presentations

+      instead of traveling can decrease gender-specific inequality and increase inequality by

+      productivity in the profession.
   - title: "Publishing in the Top Five: The Role of Seminar Presentations at Chicago and Harvard"
     subtitle: February 2023